thermseekr/esp-24v-16ch/README.md

 ESP-24V-16CH-V2 - All GPIOs moved to MCP23017 expanders.
 MCP interrupt pins connected to GPIOs on the ESP32.
 USB connector changed for USB type C.

-ESP-24V-16CH-V1 - Initial versions, not released.
+ESP-24V-16CH-V1 - Initial version, not released.
 The first 8 inputs used native ESP32 GPIOs, other inputs and all outputs were wired through MCP GPIO expanders.